Smith & Wesson Model 17: Model 53

 The Smith & Wesson Model 53 was introduced in 1961 in the .22 Jet caliber.
 It is a revolver of six round capacity built on the medium K frame using a double action trigger.
 The .22 Jet cartridge had a listed velocity of 2460 fps using a 40 grain bullet, but actually reached 1700-1800 fps in the revolver.
 The Model 53 can also fire the .22 Short, Long, and Long rifle cartridges using chamber inserts.
 The hammer had a two position firing pin to allow it to be switched from rimfire to centerfire as needed.

 The handgun came with target handgrips and sights and in barrel lengths of 4-, 6-, and 8.3-inches.

 In the late 1950s there was considerable interest in the shooting community for revolvers chambered in various .22 caliber wildcat cartridges.
 Smith & Wesson sought to take advantage of this by unveiling a cartridge known as the .22 Remington CFM (Centerfire Magnum) cartridge or the .22 Remington Jet and chambered a version of the Model 17 in this caliber designating it the Model 53.

 The Model 53 was manufactured from 1960 to 1974.

 Present State

 The Model 17 was discontinued in 1998, but in 2009 was reintroduced as the Model 17 "Masterpiece" due to a resurgence in the popularity of vintage Smith & Wesson revolvers.
 The company chose approximately fifteen previously discontinued models to produce once again.
 This was done under the "Classics" category of S&W's current offerings.
+As of late 2025 the Model 17 "Masterpiece" was discontinued again.